deruocheng/deruocheng.github.io/_pages/about.md

 #     <p>Your City, State 12345</p>

 news: false # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---

+Research Scientist, Temasek Laboratories,
-Research Scientist with Nanyang Technological University
+Nanyang Technological University, Singapore

+Email: deruo.cheng@ntu.edu.sg